IronOnet/face_detection/README.md

 # face_detection
-A software that detect human faces in pictures as well as video streams (Deep learning)
+A deep learning model that detect human faces in pictures as well as video streams (Deep learning)

 ## System requirements